✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Common questions about SleekView for Gravity Forms

 SleekView reads the entry tables directly — gf_entry, gf_entry_meta, and gf_entry_notes.
-Any add-on that stores values in gf_entry_meta (Stripe, PayPal, Mailchimp, etc.) is automatically visible because their fields show up as meta keys.
+Any add-on storing values in gf_entry_meta (Stripe, PayPal, Mailchimp, ActiveCampaign, Salesforce) is automatically visible because their data lives as meta keys on the entry.
+The pivot picks them up without per-add-on configuration; you choose which keys to surface as columns.

-SleekView reads the unique meta_key values for entries in your selected form and exposes each as an addable column.
-The pivot happens at query time, not as a one-time export.
+SleekView reads the unique meta_key values for entries in your selected form (or across forms) and exposes each as an addable column.
+The pivot runs at query time using a join, not a one-time export, so newly added fields appear immediately.
+For huge entry tables you can scope the meta-key discovery to a recent date range to keep the column-chooser responsive.

-Checkbox-type fields store one row per selected option in gf_entry_meta with item_index.
-SleekView aggregates them into a single readable cell.
+Checkbox-type fields store one row per selected option in gf_entry_meta with a non-null item_index.
+SleekView aggregates them into a single readable cell with the selected option labels concatenated.
+Filters on these fields treat each selection as a value, so "contains Newsletter" works as expected without scripting.

 Pricing